-The investment objective of the Sub-Fund is to produce long term out-performance of the MSCI Daily Total Return ACWI (dividends reinvested net of withholding taxes) USD Index (NDUEACWF as quoted by Bloomberg) primarily through investment in equities and equity related securities in global markets.
+The benchmark of the Sub-Fund is the MSCI Daily Total Return ACWI (dividends reinvested net of withholding taxes) USD Index (NDUEACWF as quoted by Bloomberg).
+The return of the Sub-Fund will be measured against the benchmark, but it will not track the index.